csgoh/processpiper/README.md

 ## Development Status
-First version 0.1.0 is released.
-This release would only cover the following basic business process elements.
+Initial first release would only cover the following basic business process elements.
 Other element types will be introduced in subsequence releases.

 * Event: Start, End, Timer, Intermediate
 * Activity: Task, Subprocess